Austin's Rainey Street District sees explosive growth this year

 "Is it better?
 Is it worse?
 I don't know," said Ben Siegel, owner of Banger’s Sausage House & Beer Garden.
 "I think as a business owner to resist that, is where you're going to find yourself in trouble."

-Longtime nightlife spots like Container Bar are already closing their doors, with Reina announcing over the weekend that Sept.
+Longtime nightlife spots like Container Bar have already closed their doors, with Reina announcing over the weekend that Sept.
 11 will be their last night.
-The bar posted on Facebook: "We knew this was coming and that our days were numbered."
+The bar posted on Instagram: "We knew this was coming and that our days were numbered."

 "Some of them are more than bars.
 They're people that we've known, they're friends," said Siegel.